Back to articles

 Is the Texas power grid still a problem in 2026?

-It remains a legitimate concern.
-The grid has been reinforced since the 2021 disaster but operates independently from the national grid with limited import capacity.
-Electricity demand in Texas is projected to potentially double by 2030 due to data center growth and population increases, creating ongoing pressure on the system.
+It's totally understandable to be concerned.
+The grid has been strengthened since the 2021 disaster, and while it operates independently from the national grid, it has limited import capacity.
+It's important to keep in mind that electricity demand in Texas is projected to potentially double by 2030 due to data center growth and population increases.
+This is creating ongoing pressure on the system.

 Is Texas a good place to live despite the downsides?

-Yes, for many people.
-Texas has a genuine combination of career opportunity, lifestyle freedom, tax savings for high earners, and community warmth that makes it an excellent fit.
-The downsides are real but manageable for people who go in with accurate expectations and fit the profile of someone Texas actually works for.
+Absolutely!
+For so many of us, this is something we can really relate to.
+Texas has a wonderful mix of career opportunities, lifestyle freedom, tax savings for those who earn more, and a warm community feel that makes it a great place to live.
+It's important to understand that there are some real downsides, but they're manageable for folks who go in with realistic expectations and fit the profile of someone Texas actually works with.

 What is a better alternative to Texas if the downsides bother you?